vasiukoff/uui/README.md

 ## How to use

-1. Download and unpack **uui.zip** to the root folder on your USB pendrive.
+1. Download and unpack **uui-master.zip** to the root folder on your USB pendrive.
 2. Place **install.img** from your installation cd to **/images** folder.
 3. Place **vmlinuz** and **initrd.img** from your installation cd to **/syslinux** folder.
 4. Rename your USB pendrive to "***SETUP***" (without quotes).